 Otter ($16.99/mo Pro plan)

-- Real-time transcription optimized for meetings
+- Real-time transcription built around meetings

 - Good for live note-taking during client calls